-- Do not exit building. - If you are in a classroom when the "shelter in place" directive is given, remain in the classroom. - If you are in a hallway or office area when the "shelter in place" directive is given, move to an interior, windowless room if possible. - Close all doors and windows. - Seek shelter in a room with no windows, on the interior of the building if possible.
+- Do not exit building. - If you are in a classroom when the "shelter in place" directive is given, remain in the classroom. - If you are in a hallway or office area when the "shelter in place" directive is given, move to an interior, windowless room if possible. - Close all doors and windows. - Seek shelter in a room with no windows, in the interior of the building if possible.
 Note the room number.
-Call 911or #9-911 (from campus phone) if it is a building intruder. - o Answer all the dispatcher's questions and they will relay your location to first responders.
+Call 911, if it is a building intruder. - o Answer all the dispatcher's questions and they will relay your location to first responders.